Tyson Jerry: Guinness World Record Journey (2009–2010)

-Following extensive repairs, Jerry relaunched his journey on November 15, 2009, once again departing from South Carolina.
-Over the course of several months, he traveled through Canada, the United States, and Mexico, collecting biodiesel and waste vegetable oil from local businesses.
+Following extensive repairs to the vehicle, Jerry relaunched the expedition solo on November 15, 2009, resuming the route from South Carolina.
+Over several months, he traveled through nearly every Canadian province, most U.S. states, and parts of Mexico, collecting waste vegetable oil from restaurants to use as fuel.

-On May 4, 2010, Jerry arrived in Vancouver, British Columbia, having driven 48,535.5 kilometers (30,158.5 miles)—surpassing the previous Guinness World Record by more than 10,000 kilometers.
-Along the way, he spoke at schools and engaged with community groups to promote low-carbon transportation.
+On May 4, 2010, Jerry completed the journey in Vancouver, British Columbia, having driven 48,535.5 kilometres (30,158.5 miles)—surpassing the previous Guinness World Record by more than 10,000 kilometres.